ethereumclassic/ethereumclassic.github.io/content/why-classic/proof-of-work/index.en.md

 ## Introduction

 On a technical level, one of the biggest differentiators between Ethereum Classic and it's sibling Ethereum is ETC's commitment to remain on Proof of Work.
-Some might assume that this is due to lack of development, ambition or ability to move to a "more advanced" Proof of Stake system, but this section aims to dispel that myth by explaining the reasoning behind Etheruem Classic's very intentional decision to stay with Proof of Work in the name of decentralization.
+Some might assume that this is due to lack of development, ambition or ability to move to a "more advanced" Proof of Stake system, but this section aims to dispel that myth by explaining the reasoning behind Etheruem Classic's very intentional decision to stay with Proof of Work in the name of decentralization and security.

 In short, Proof of Work is a battle tested and theoerically sound consensus mechanism that prioritises and is able to deliver on the critical qualities that give rise to a blockchain's utility and value proposition.
 Proof of Stake, on the other hand, sacrifices these elements in reutrn for prioritising non-critical secondary ideals, such as reducing carbon emissions, or maximising returns for large whales.

-The change in priorities that Proof of Stake chains advocate for renders them unsuitable for monumental change, proving their lack of commitment to _decentralization maximalism_ and susceptibility to elite capture.
+The change in priorities that Proof of Stake chains advocate for renders them unsuitable for monumental change, proving their lack of commitment to _decentralization maximalism_ and their susceptibility to elite capture.

 ## Compromised Consensus

 Nothing opitemises the subtle and insidioius nature of centralization like the fable of Proof of Stake.
 On the surface, it is a noble attempt to correct the worst aspect of blockchain technology and make it compatible with a sutainable future, but on closer inspection, this dangerous idea actually sacrificaes the most liberating aspect of the tech.

-The popularity of Proof of Stake risks not only squandaring resources, but condeming the future to one that operates on captured systems masquerading as neutral; where development in the cryptocurrency space contributes not towards human flourishing but to the ever-growing power of an ultra-elite, at the expense of utility for all.
+In reality, the popularity of Proof of Stake risks not only squandaring resources, but condeming the future to one that operates on captured systems masquerading as neutral; where development in the cryptocurrency space contributes not towards human flourishing but to the ever-growing power of an ultra-elite, at the expense of utility for all.

 ## The Engine of the Future